 100 ml Vials, 200 Mg/ml (1g/5ml)

-Administer: Intravenously (IV) ONLY.
-1 to 2g per 1,000 lbs of body weight (5-10 ml/1,000 lbs) daily.
-Injection should be given slowly and with care.
+Dosage and Administration: Intravenously (IV) ONLY.
+1 to 2g per 1,000 lbs of body weight (5-10 ml/1,000 lbs) daily. should be given slowly and with care.
 Limit intravenous (IV) administration to a maximum of 5 successive days, which may be followed by oral phenylbutazone dosage forms.

 1. Use a relatively high dose of PHENYLBUTAZONE for the first 48 hours, then reduce gradually to a maintenance dose.
 Maintain lowest dose capable of producing desired clinical response.